PhilipDaniels/AutoZilla/README.md

 - [ ] Config & Build: figure out how to make the build process copy a template if it has changed.
 - [X] TemplateLoader class: load from known "Templates" subfolder.
 DONE.
 - [X] Templates: "emplatize" refactor.
 REMOVED.
+- [X] ModifiedKey: the VK issue - how to translate CA-; ?
+SOLVED! ; is Oem1 in the UK...